sandstorm-io/sandstorm/docs/administering/sandcats.md

 * Your DNS hostname should have auto-updated.
 Check that DNS is working with `nslookup
   <myname>.sandcats.io` from another machine.
 This will help eliminate DNS as an issue when trying
   to access your server.

+Note that if you are using sandcats.io free HTTPS certificates, we suggest also backing up and restoring the contents of `/opt/sandstorm/var/sandcats/https`.
+This is merely a suggestion, not a hard requirement, because Sandstorm will request new certificates at startup.
+However, if your server makes lots of requests and requests more than about 5 active certificates per week, you will run afoul of the sandcats.io anti-abuse protections.
+Your server will keep retrying and the sandcats.io service will permit it to get certificates again when one of your certificates expire, typically about 1 week.
+Therefore, it is smart to minimize the number of requests you make to the Sandcats HTTPS service.

 ## Diagnosing "Not Authorized" problems